Building Your Own Trusted Execution Environments Using FPGA: Related Work

-To enable isolated or trusted I/O paths between TEEs and peripherals, {\scshape Cure}~\cite{bahmani2021cure} enables the exclusive assignment of system resources, e.g., peripherals, CPU cores, or cache resources to single enclaves.
-Composite Enclaves~\cite{schneider2020pie} builds on top of KeyStone and extends the TEE to several hardware components.
-HECTOR-V~\cite{nasahl2020hector} uses a dedicated processor as a TEE with configurable peripheral access permissions for secure communication. {\scshape Cure}, Composite Enclaves, and HECTOR-V were implemented on RISC-V. SGXIO~\cite{weiser2017sgxio} presents a hypervisor-based trusted path architecture for Intel SGX.
-SGX-FPGA~\cite{xia2021sgx} builds a secure hardware isolation path between CPU and FPGA.
-To eliminate side-channel attacks, Sanctum~\cite{costan2016sanctum} adopts isolation that combines minimally invasive hardware modifications with a trusted software security monitor on RISC-V.
+\textbf{Isolated I/O Paths and Mitigating Side-channel Attacks.} {\scshape Cure}~\cite{bahmani2021cure} enables the exclusive assignment of system resources to single enclaves.
+Composite Enclaves~\cite{schneider2020pie} builds on top of KeyStone~\cite{Keystone2020} and extends the TEE to several hardware components.
+HECTOR-V~\cite{nasahl2020hector} uses a dedicated processor as a TEE with configurable peripheral permissions. {\scshape Cure}, Composite Enclaves, and HECTOR-V rely on the PMP feature of RISC-V. SGXIO~\cite{weiser2017sgxio} presents a hypervisor-based trusted path architecture for SGX.
+SGX-FPGA~\cite{xia2021sgx} builds a secure path between CPU and FPGA.
+To eliminate side-channel attacks, Sanctum~\cite{costan2016sanctum} combines invasive hardware modifications with a trusted software monitor on RISC-V.